rjardina/Jardina-900-DTMF-decoder/README.md

-This is the DTMF decoder I made for The Snow Plow Show / Phone Losers of America.<br>
+This is the DTMF decoder I made for The Snow Plow Show / Phone Losers of America.<p>

+The Snow Plow Show ~ https://www.snowplowshow.com/<br>
+The Phone Losers of America ~ https://www.https://phonelosers.com/<p>

 Everything is released under the GNU GPL v2<p>

 Parts needed:<br>